mandapie/MusicStore-MVC5-DotNet/README.md

 Part 8 - 10:
 * have different UI but the everything are essentially the same.
 Will need to tweak css.

+Additional things you need to do on your own:
+* Log out.
+* Hide admin link if logged in user is not an "Admin".